kkb2008/RSCAMamba/README.md

 Dataset splitting: Randomly select 1000 images from WoodScape as the validation set, with the remaining images used as the training set.

+## CityscapeFisheye

+First, prepare the Cityscapes dataset.
+Download Cityscapes dataset from the following link/location:https://www.cityscapes-dataset.com/

+Then, use fishImageGenerator.py to convert the Cityscapes dataset to the fisheye format.

 ## Pretrained Weights of Backbones

 [Google Drive](https://drive.google.com/drive/folders/1ELpFKONJZbXmwB5WCXG7w42eHtrXzyPn?usp=sharing)